 *The amount of water used on the wash cycle can vary depending on the brand and model you own.

-If you have a High-Efficiency washer, you’ll need to use a HE detergent, since this is formulated to be low sudsing (ideal for washers that use less water).
+If you have a High-Efficiency washer, you’ll need to use a HE detergent since it’s formulated to be low sudsing (ideal for washers that use less water).

-You can use a High-Efficiency detergent on a traditional washer, but I don’t recommend using a traditional detergent in a HE washer, because you may end up with too many suds.
-This can affect the cleaning performance.
+You can use a High-Efficiency detergent on a traditional washer, but I don’t recommend using a conventional detergent in a HE washer because you’ll end up with too many suds, which can affect the cleaning performance.

-You can easily know if you have a HE detergent by checking the container or packing.
+By checking the container or packaging, you can easily know if you have a HE detergent.
 You’ll see a “HE” symbol.

-Now that we’ve touched on the essentials, let’s cover some healthy habits.
-These are often simple changes you can make in your routine, but over the years they can add up to really keeping your washer healthier (and your clothes fresher!)
+Now, let’s cover some healthy habits that will make your washer last longer.
+These are often simple changes you can make in your routine, but over the years, they can keep your washer healthier (and your clothes fresher!)

-Follow these 9 simple tips to ensure you’re giving your washer and clothes the care they deserve:
+Follow these nine simple tips to ensure you’re giving your washer and clothes the care they deserve:

 #1 Read the Care Labels on Clothing

-Unfortunately, doing this can damage your clothes.
-They may shrink, the colors may fade, and the material can wrinkle and pull.
+Ignoring the care label can damage your clothes.
+They can shrink, the colors will fade, and the material can wrinkle and pull if you select the wrong washer temperature or settings.

-Please make sure you read the care labels on your clothes before putting them in the washing machine.
-This way, you’ll avoid damaging them.
+Please read the care labels on your clothes before putting them in the washing machine to avoid damaging them.

-Care labels have different symbols, take a look at the following image to learn what they mean.
+Care labels have different symbols.
+Please take a look at the following images to learn what they mean.

 #2 Check the Pockets

-Unfortunately, any metal objects, such as keys or coins, can damage the outer tub and inner drum of the washer.
-They can also shatter the machine’s glass or clog the drain pipe.
+Unfortunately, metal objects like keys or coins can damage the washer’s outer tub and the inner drum.
+They can also shatter the machine’s glass, clog the drain pipe, and damage your clothes.

-This is why I recommend doing a quick check of all your pockets before you throw them into the washing machine.
+My usual advice is to quickly check all your pockets before throwing your clothes into the washing machine.

-Tip: Make sure there are no tissues or paper towels in your pockets.
+Tip: Make sure no tissues or paper towels are in your pockets.
 Otherwise, your clothes will end up with little bits of torn-up tissue.

 #3 Put Detergent in the Right Place